Make Education Forum 2022 presentation

 Thank you to everyone who attended my session on Saturday!
 Here is my presentation:

-I attend a lot of conferences, meetings, and workshops aimed at educational technology professionals as part of my job.
+I attend a lot of conferences, meetings, and workshops aimed at educational technology professionals.
 Something I see too often is a conflation of these two concepts: educational technology and technology education.
 I think it's vital to make the distinction.
-Remembering that...
+Remembering that these are two...

 I'm preparing a 5th grade project where the students will design and laser cut rubber band powered airplanes.
 This is my first prototype.
 I definitely need to angle the wings to create more lift and use a lighter material.